Est. 1898 · Weatherford, Texas

 On the Road

-One of Slaughter's ranch managers described his regular circuit between properties: he'd take the train from Dallas to Big Spring, then switch to a converted army ambulance he'd turned into a traveling coach — mules at first, later a matched team of horses.
+One of Slaughter's ranch managers described his regular circuit between properties: he'd take the train from Dallas to Big Spring, then switch to a converted army ambulance he'd turned into a traveling coach.
+Mules pulled it at first, later a matched team of horses.

 Dallas → Big Spring → Long S → Tahoka Lake → Lazy S → Portales, NM → Dallas